 Furthermore, we may elect to terminate the tax receivable agreement early with respect to all TRA Participants by making an immediate payment equal to the present value of the anticipated future cash tax savings.
 In determining such anticipated future cash tax savings, the tax receivable agreement includes several assumptions, including (i) that we will have sufficient taxable income in each future taxable year to fully realize potential tax savings and utilize the benefits that are the subject of the tax receivable agreement in the manner specified in the agreement and (ii) the tax rates for future years will be those specified in the law as in effect at the time of termination.
-In addition, the present value of such anticipated future cash tax savings is discounted at a rate equal to the lesser of (i) % per annum, compounded annually, and (ii) LIBOR plus basis points.
-Assuming that LIBOR were to be %, we estimate that the aggregate amount of these termination payments would be approximately \$ million if we were to exercise our termination right immediately following this offering.
+In addition, the present value of such anticipated future cash tax savings is discounted at a rate equal to the lesser of (i) 6.5% per annum, compounded annually, and (ii) LIBOR plus 200 basis points.
+Assuming an implied average LIBOR rate of 2.18%, we estimate that the aggregate amount of these termination payments would be approximately \$116.1 million if we were to exercise our termination right immediately following this offering.